Fellowship Training Summary by Year

 Additional elective experiences

 Fellows who are looking for more experience with specific clinical diseases and programs are welcome to spend more time in subspecialty clinics.
 For example, those interested in chronic mechanical ventilation can spend more time in outpatient pediatric ventilator clinics or rounding with the pediatric ventilator service.
 Fellows can work with attendings in the severe asthma program, the aerodigestive program, the primary ciliary dyskinesia program, the complex respiratory infection program, the interstitial lung disease program, the bronchopulmonary dysplasia program, the pulmonary hypertension program, the single ventricle program, the congenital diaphragmatic hernia and chest wall disorders program, the neuromuscular program and others.
+Fellows that would like to increase their exposure to advanced airway and interventional bronchoscopy can schedule an elective with the adult interventional bronchoscopy program.
 Fellows have also taken additional time to work with faculty outside of the pulmonary division such as otolaryngologists, radiologists, and non-physician experts including respiratory therapists in the pediatric ventilator service.
 All of these can be arranged on a case-by-case basis.

 Global health experience

-Fellows have opportunities to travel abroad to help support developing cystic fibrosis programs.
-Global electives need to be arranged several months in advance.
+Fellows have opportunities to travel to Egypt to help support developing cystic fibrosis programs with faculty and supporting clinical staff.
+Global electives need to be arranged several months in advance and are typically two weeks in duration.

 Procedural training